At1re/Computer-Science-A-1.3.8/README.md

 Displays an order summary based on the user's choices.
 Usage:
 Run the program and follow the prompts to customize your coffee order.
 The application will handle invalid inputs by providing default choices or assuming no additions.

+It follows all the rules and requirements given to me by the teacher of the lesson.